EmployeeIssues.comU.S. Employee Rights in Plain English

 At will employment also means that employers may decline to hire job candidates for any, no or even unfair reasons, except for those noted on the next page.

 All states enforce at will employment to some degree.
-To ensure that at will employees know their employment is indefinite and to help avoid employee lawsuits, employers may legitimately ask employees to sign contracts or agreements that document and enforce the terms of at will employment.
+To ensure at will employees know that their employment is voluntary and indefinite, and to help avoid employee lawsuits, employers may legitimately ask employees to sign contracts or agreements that document and enforce the terms of at will employment.

 Alternately or additionally, employers may document the terms of at will employment in policy manuals or similar documents, and then ask employees to sign contracts or agreements acknowledging that they've received, read, understand and will adhere to the terms.
-Many states consider policy manuals and similar documents to be enforceable, implied contracts for both employers and employees.
+Many states consider policy manuals and similar documents to be enforceable implied contracts between employers and employees.

-Employers and employees may legitimately waive certain at will employment rights through contracts and agreements.
-For example, union-employer collective bargaining agreements might stipulate the terms and conditions under which employers may and may not discharge union employees.
+As indicated above, employers and employees may legitimately waive certain at will employment rights through contracts and agreements.
+For example, union-employer collective bargaining agreements might stipulate the terms and conditions under which employers may and may not discharge union-protected employees under the Doctrine.

-The next page explains the Doctrine of Employment at Will and state exceptions that render it inapplicable.
+The next page generally explains the Doctrine of Employment at Will along with exceptions that potentially render it inapplicable.

 Next Page > At Will Employment Law